mesosphere/dcos-commons/tools/README.md

 Builds a self-contained Universe 2.x-format package ('stub-universe') which may be used to add/test a given build directly on a DC/OS cluster.

-The provided universe files may contain templates of the form `{{some-param}}`.
+The provided universe files may contain template parameters of the form `{{some-param}}`.
 The following parameters are filled by default:
 - `{{package-version}}`: The version string to use for this package.
 Filled with the provided `package-version` argument
 - `{{artifact-dir}}`: Where the artifacts are being uploaded to.
 Filled with the provided `artifact-dir` argument
 - `{{sha256:somefile.txt}}`: Automatically populated with the sha256sum value of `somefile.txt`.
 The paths to these files must be provided as arguments when invoking the builder.

 In addition to these default template parameters, the caller may also provide environment variables of the form `TEMPLATE_SOME_PARAM` whose value will automatically be inserted into template fields named `{{some-param}}`.
 For example, running `TEMPLATE_DOCKER_IMAGE=mesosphere/docker-image ./universe_builder.py` would result in any `{{docker-image}}` parameters being replaced with `mesosphere/docker-image`.

+A universe template is effectively a directory with the JSON files that you want to include in your Universe package, with template paramters provided in the above format.
+For some real-world examples of universe templates, take a look at [Kafka's](https://github.com/mesosphere/dcos-kafka-service/tree/master/universe/) or [Cassandra's](https://github.com/mesosphere/dcos-cassandra-service/tree/master/universe/) templates.

 ### Usage